Current Research

 Your participation is completely voluntary; all of our researchers are extensively trained and have completed certified training for testing human subjects.
 What you can expect is contributing to cutting-edge and fun science: using state-of-the-art portable noninvasive neuroimaging (fNIRS) while playing a few brain games and a modified version of an exercise-based virtual reality video game (Beat Saber, Beat Games) in which you will be slicing blocks to the beat of songs using lightsabers immersed into a 3D world!

 We invite students to participate in our research by visiting our lab on Stanford University's campus.
-Your visits will be no longer than 3 hours, you will have complimentary parking right next to our lab, and you will receive a $30.00 Amazon Gift Card and SWAG for participation.
-We are currently inviting 18- to 34-year-olds with and without attentional difficulties to participate in our research on campus.
+Your visits will be no longer than 2.5 hours.
+You will receive a $30.00 Amazon Gift Card and custom neuroscience SWAG for participation!
+We are currently inviting 13- to 17-year-olds and 18- to 34-year-olds with and without attentional difficulties to participate in our research on campus.

 How can you sign up for one of our studies?